 - To compensate for the less fat used(which gives the rise to the cake) I increased leaveners to an acceptable amount.

-- Also added a tsp of lemon zest to the batter.
+- Also added a teaspoon of lemon zest to the batter.
 Worry not.
-Your cake wouldn’t taste lemony at all.
+Your cake wouldn't taste lemony at all.
 It will just bring out the vanilla and berry flavor exceedingly well.

 Begin by creaming butter and sugar until light fluffy.
 Add eggs and flour to the bowl.
-I love to bake with eggland’s best eggs.
-Low in calories, saturated fats and cholesterol The best.
-And perfect for baking!
-Also, everything room temperature please!
+Everything room temperature please!

 Mix in the flour, vanilla, lemon zest.
 Add some vanilla batter in the blackberry jam.